SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 # PromptLab DevLog - A More Detailed ChangeLog

+## 2023-05-14

+- Added setting for primary action on command outputs
+- Added Prompt Prefix and Prompt Suffix settings

 ## 2023-05-13

 - Fixed bug where selected files containing "," in their name would yield an error